 Camden home prices are not only among the most expensive in Maine, but Camden real estate also consistently ranks among the most expensive in America.

-Camden is a decidedly white-collar town, with fully 87.69% of the workforce employed in white-collar jobs, well above the national average.
+Camden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Camden is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Camden who work in healthcare (19.03%), management occupations (11.27%), and sales jobs (9.27%).
+There are especially a lot of people living in Camden who work in healthcare (14.71%), management occupations (14.14%), and sales jobs (9.17%).

 Of important note, Camden is also a town of artists.
 Camden has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Camden’s character.